Peace River anchor

 Beginner One Hour Guided Kayaking and SUP Activity

-Use this only when the trip plan intentionally reaches back toward the Fort Myers-area water stops before or after the Arcadia inland stop.
+Use this when the first Florida leg should lean toward a water reset before or after the Arcadia inland stop.

 90 Minute Private Tiki Cruise